 Definition of Indian Penal Code (IPC)

 Indian Penal Code popularly known as IPC is the primary criminal law of India, that takes into account every material aspect of the criminal law.
-It was enacted in the year 1862, during the British period, since then it is amended many times.
+It was enacted in the year 1862, during the British period, since then it has been amended many times.
 It defines all possible crimes and their related punishments that can take place in the country.

 The code was divided into twenty-three chapters, which encompasses 511 sections, covering different types of offences, penalties, punishments and exceptions.
 Under this code, the punishments are divided into five major sections, i.e. death, imprisonment for life, general imprisonment, forfeiture of property and fine.